 California Asset Protection

+In California protecting your home from lawsuits and judgments is a legitimate concern.
 Fear of lawsuits and the risk of personal financial loss has always been a force shaping the asset protection needs of businesses in California.
-In several key respects California asset protection laws differ from those in other states.
+In protecting real estate and savings California asset protection laws differ from those in other states.

 For example, in California, most licensed professionals, including physicians and attorneys are not permitted to practice in an LLC and no entity will limit personal liability.
 Although physicians and lawyers can practice in a corporation, they will still be personally liable for malpractice.

 For physicians and other business owners who have a risk of personal liability from whatever source, (Asset Protection for Physicians and High Risk Business Owners) the proper strategy for asset protection in California is to make sure that personal assets such as a residence, investment real estate, savings and retirement funds are properly insulated from potential claims.